lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

     [2025-05-22 13:26:52] INFO: P32 For Family 1 Completed

 When fractures are generated, they are checked to ensure intersections and that parameters are satisfied.
 Fractures are rejected if they are isolated, have edges too short or too close, or outside boundary.
 When the network is created, summary information helps to describe the result.

+P32 is used in discrete fracture network (DFN) modeling and is a measure of fracture abundance in a rock mass, representing the total area of fractures per unit volume.
+P32 is calculated by summing the areas of all fractures within a given volume and dividing by that volume.

+The final P32 of 1.000912, while slightly exceeding the target of 1.000000, indicates that the simulation results are generally satisfactory, showing good agreement with the intended fracture density.
+Further adjustments can be made if absolute conformity is necessary, but the results suggest successful modeling of the fracture network within acceptable bounds.

+Examine the generated fracture network visually and statistically to ensure that the density and distribution of fractures align with geological expectations.

 For this example the log output will look similar to this.

 .. code-block:: bash